 What you did find, however, was a small book lying in the center of the room.
 It was a hardcover black book with a ribbon marking a page close to the end.
 You’d been saving the third floor for tomorrow since just the thought of climbing those small wooden steps made you winded.
 There were no boxes up here and the curtains were drawn on all of the windows but one.
 Through the dimming evening light, you pick up the book and flip through its pages.

 Skimming through it quickly, words like “demon” and “suffer” and “horror” stick out.
 The book seemed to open itself to the place with the bookmark.
-Scribbled on the last few pages of the journal were the words “I can’t do this” written over and over again.
+Scribbled on the last few pages of the journal were the words “I can’t do this anymore” written over and over again.
 They trailed off of the lines of the paper and became sloppier until the words become scratches and frustrated scribbles on the paper.

 You close the book and look around.
 The sun has gone down and the room around you is now dark.
 “Shit,” you say aloud, cursing yourself for not thinking to bring a flashlight.
 Clutching the book between your chest and upper arm, you feel around blindly.
 You can’t even see your hand in front of your face, but manage to find the top stair.
 Carefully, you brace yourself between the confining walls and feel for the next step.
 You continue doing the same until you come to the first curve in the staircase.